drewhart/geonomics_docs/sphinx_dir/doc.rst

 reset: N

-  This defines the upper-left corner (ULC) of the :py:`Land` (in the units of some real-world coordinate reference system, e.g. decimal degrees, or meters).
-This information is only used if GIS rasters of :py:`Land` layers are to be written out as GIS raster files.
-Defaults to the meaningless value (0,0), and this value usually needn't be changed in your parameters file, because it will be automatically updated to match the ULC value of any GIS rasters that are read in for use as :py:`Scapes` (assuming they all share the same ULC; otherwise, an Error is thrown).
+  This defines the upper-left corner (ULC) of the :py:`Landscape` (in the units of some real-world coordinate reference system, e.g. decimal degrees, or meters).
+This information is only used if GIS rasters of :py:`Landscape` layers are to be written out as GIS raster files.
+  Defaults to the meaningless value
+  (0,0), and this value usually needn't be changed in your parameters file, because it will be automatically updated to match the ULC value of any GIS rasters that are read in for use as :py:`Layers` (assuming they all share the same ULC; otherwise, an Error is thrown).